FulanoD3Tal/docker-ecs-example/README.md

 .env
 ```

-The importart file is the `Dockerfile` where we are going to create a server with the static files from vite build process
+The important file is the `Dockerfile` where we are going to create a server with the static files from vite build process

 ```dockerfile
 # Dockerfile